tonethar/IGME-330-Spring-2019/weekly/week-10A-notes.md

  ![screenshot](./_images/webservice-demo-3.png)

-- you need to add to your query string is
+- so we need to pass an `offset` parameter to the query string, and increase the `offset` every time the "Find More!"  is clicked - hints:
+  - Declare a script variable - `let offset = 0;`
+  - Append its value to the query string  - `url += "&offset=" + offset;`
+  - Increase the value of `offset` by the `limit` value every time the "Find More!" button is clicked, and then do a search
+  - Display the `offset` value somewhere on the screen

 ## VI.
 Lists of Public APIs
 - https://github.com/toddmotto/public-apis